-Oliver Freeman is a managing director of the Neville Freeman Agency which he co-founded with Richard Neville in 2002.
-He was also the co-founder of GBN Australia which he founded with Professor Richard Bawden and Dr Richard Hames in 1992.
-Neville Freeman has absorbed the GBN Australia business.
+Oliver Freeman is Managing Director of the foresight business, The Neville Freeman Agency, which he co-founded with Richard Neville in 2002.
+He was also the co-founder of GBN Australia that he founded with Professor Richard Bawden and Dr Richard Hames in 1992.

-In 2003 he was appointed Adjunct Professor in the Faculty of Business at the University of Technology in Sydney and re-appointed in 2007.
+In 2003 he was appointed Adjunct Professor in the Faculty of Business at the University of Technology in Sydney and re-appointed in 2007 and 2011.

-Oliver is acknowledged as having done more for the uptake of scenario planning in Australia than any other practitioner by guiding hundreds of people and organisations through his scenario planning training programs.
+Oliver is acknowledged as having done more for the uptake of scenario planning in Australia than any other practitioner by guiding hundreds of people and organisations through his scenario planning projects as well as his training programs.

 He is a career publisher, a profession he entered in 1967 as an academic rep for McGraw Hill in the UK.
 His publishing career advanced rapidly and he has been Managing Director of various companies since 1978 with a special emphasis on academic, business and professional topics.

-He is an accomplished public speaker and also works with Wendy McCarthy as a mentor to senior executives in banking, finance etc.
+He is an accomplished public speaker and also worked with Wendy McCarthy as a mentor to senior executives in banking, finance etc.

-Oliver directed the Australian Business Foundation's Alternative Futures project and has undertaken many recent scenario planning and futuring projects in particular on the future of teaching, electricity, government, primary industries, financial services, broadband, printing and shipping.
+Oliver was a director, and Vice-Chairman when Catherine Livingstone was Chair, of the Australian Business Foundation and was responsible for its highly successful Alternative Futures project.
+He has undertaken many other scenario planning and ‘futuring’ projects – in particular on the future of book publishing, teaching, electricity, government, primary industries, financial services, broadband, telecommunications, libraries, printing and gaming and shipping.